4210-Capstones/touchless-kiosk-raspy-net/docs/requirement-analysis/01-stakeholder-identification/pod-8/stakeholder-transfer-student.md

 As a transfer student, I want access to a directory of CSCI department instructors with contact information, so that I can reach out to them if I have questions about courses or class content.

 As a transfer student, I want to be able to use an interactive map of the campus buildings, including the CSCI department, so that I can easily navigate the campus and find my classrooms and labs.

+As a transfer student, I would like to see what other student organizations are on campus other than Computer Science student organizations.

+As a transfer student, I would like to learn more about how UNO goes about Privateer Bucks.

+As a transfer studnt, I would like to see how many of my credits transferred to fulfil UNO's CS curriculum requirements.